twitchcord/twitchcord-sass/README.md

 # Twitchcord Sass

-The raw Sass version of Twitchcord's CSS.
+The raw Sass version of Twitchcord's Styles.